-How to Write a Resume: Guide and Tips
+How to Write a Resume: Guide and Tips for 2023

 A resume is a document that can be used to apply for a job.
 It is commonly attached to a cover letter and is designed to show potential employers that you have the skills and abilities required to be the best person for the role.

 Unlike other types of application documents that are purely designed to showcase your professional history, a resume highlights the reasons why a company should offer you an interview.